gipplab/LaCASt-Artifact/README.md

 The reason is that this artifact is slightly newer compared to the version we used when writing the paper.
 We plan to update the results in the paper and on the website with this artifact version in case of acceptance to ensure the most recent yet consistent references between the artifact and the paper.

 **My Maple computation never stops and exceeds my timeout threshold.**
 Maple makes it hard for us to interrupt it.
 Currently, we use the `timelimit` option to limit computation time per test case.
 However, it seems that Maple ignores interruption signals if it is performing code on kernel-level.
 So even though we set a timeout, Maple ignores the timeout and continues processing from time to time.
 We identified this issue especially for cases that involve integrals.
 Maplesoft ackwonledged this issue and improved the handling of `timelimit` with Maple 2021.
 However, the issue may still persist.
 One possible option is to reduce the timeout threshold in the config file even further so that Maple stops before entering non-interruptible code.
-You can adjust the line numbers in `config/together-lines.txt` to avoid problematic reasons.
+Additionally, you can adjust the line numbers in `config/together-lines.txt` to avoid problematic test cases (lines).

 Another option is more aggressive but sometimes the only recovery.
 For better error handling, LaCASt starts a new java VM just for Maple.
 If Maple crashes, it may crash the entire VM which kills LaCASt, too.
 Hence, we come up with the solution to run Maple in a separated VM.
 This gives us the option to forcefully kill a single Maple computation if it just does not want to stop.
 This does not kill LaCASt but the single test case which is currently running.
 LaCASt will try to automatically recover from that crash by restarting the VM directly, skipping the died test case.
-You can find the process ID by searching for "MapleRmiServer".
-In short, you can open another terminal and enter the following command:
+You can find the process ID to kill the computation by searching for "MapleRmiServer".
+In short, you can open another terminal and enter the following command.
+This will kill Maple's computation of the currently running test case!
 ```
 $ ps aux | grep MapleRmiServer | head -1 | awk '{print $2}' | xargs kill -9
 ```